hpkumbhar/clipsync/README.md

 ## Requirements

 This should work fine with Python 2 or Python 3.
-Note that it requires xsel and assumes it can read /proc/.
+Note that it requires `xsel` (which is part of X11) and assumes it can read /proc/.

 ## License